Celebrate Earth Day: Become a Sustaining Member! Join LCV Today

 4. What is the status of the SAVE Act?

-The SAVE Act was passed by the House in April.
-We don’t know exactly when it will come to a vote in the Senate, so it’s important to contact your senators now to urge them to vote “NO.” Make sure your friends and family know how this could impact their ability to vote, and ask them to contact their senators too!
+It’s important to contact your members of Congress now to urge them to vote “NO” on both bills.
+Make sure your friends and family know how they could impact their ability to vote, and ask them to contact their legislators too!

-5. How can I tell my senators to vote against the SAVE Act?
+5. How can I tell my members of Congress to vote against the SAVE Act 2.0 bills?

 Act Now